Deadline for 2015 Grant Proposals is June 1, 2015.

 Be a tax-exempt, not-for-profit organization under the Internal Revenue Code, section 501(c)(3).
 However, your organization may use another tax-exempt, not-for-profit agency as your fiscal agent.
 In this case your organization must still meet the requirements necessary to apply for tax-exempt status.

 Limited equipment expenses will be considered, but only if equipment expense is directly related to program provision, and not for administrative or organizational staff purposes.

 NOTE: The Women’s Foundation does not make grants to individuals or endowments or for religious or political purposes, nor does it fund any capital expenses.
 The Women’s Foundation does not award scholarships to individuals or groups.

-The Women’s Foundation of Genesee Valley (WFGV) is pleased to announce that we will be accepting proposals for our Annual Grant-making Program from not-for-profit organizations in Genesee, Monroe, Livingston, Ontario, Orleans, Yates, and Wayne Counties due on June 2, 2014.
-The Foundation will notify all applicants of the outcome of our review process in mid-October 2014.
-Grants will be announced at the Annual Women’s Foundation Breakfast in October.
+The Women’s Foundation of Genesee Valley (WFGV) is pleased to announce that we will be accepting proposals for our Annual Grant-making Program from not-for-profit organizations in Genesee, Monroe, Livingston, Ontario, Orleans, Yates, and Wayne Counties due on June 1, 2015.
+The Foundation will notify all applicants of the outcome of our review process in mid-October 2015.

 You may a download a copy of the report here.